Azure-Samples/contoso-chat/docs/0-Preprovision.md

 ## Capture environment

-If participants are not going to use the same filesystem just used to deploy (for example, they will log into a different machine, or launch a new instance of CodeSpaces), you will need to capture the environment file and provide it to their workspace.
+If the participant is not going to use the same filesystem just used to deploy (for example, they will log into a different machine, or launch a new instance of CodeSpaces), you will need to capture the environment file and provide it to their workspace.

 1. Capture the file `.azure/AITOUR/.env` after deployment is complete
-2. Install the file to `.azure/AITOUR/.env` in each student's filesystem
+2. Install the file to `.azure/AITOUR/.env` in the student's filesystem

 How you do this depends on lab format.
 Options include: